Data Aggregation in Tableau

 Drag the State dimension to the Columns shelf.

 Even if you drop Continent to the right of SUM(Sales), Tableau moves it to the left of SUM(Sales).
-This is because you cannot insert a dimension within a continuous axis.
+This is because you can’t insert a dimension within a continuous axis.
 Instead, your view shows a separate axis for each member of the dimension.

 Drag the Segment dimension to the Rows shelf.